Camp Discovery at a Glance

 Camp Discovery is held at True Friends/Courage North, a beautiful 100-acre facility on Lake George near Bemidji, Minn.
 Campers will enjoy cabin groups of eight, according to age, gender, and interests.
 Cabins have restrooms and electricity.
 Campers enjoy their meals in a dining hall or on an outdoor deck.

 Camp activities include swimming, kayaking, canoeing, hiking in Itasca State Park, arts and crafts, nature experiences, recreational games, live action role-playing games, and more.
-Camp Discovery also includes special events like a carnival, movie night and music fest.
+Camp Discovery also includes special evening activities.
 Campers participate in small group discussions and activities that focus on special interests and making a connection with others.
 Adults with ASD work as mentors, providing empathetic, positive role modeling throughout the week.

 Camp Discovery Directors